 We also work to improve prevention of malaria transmission outside human dwellings (outdoor transmission) by promoting methods to reduce contact with potential vectors.
-For example, our ‘positive deviance’ projects in Asia encourage existing behaviours to prevent malaria and dengue found within communities to be more widely adopted.
+For example, our ‘positive deviance’ behaviour change projects in Asia encourage existing behaviours to prevent malaria and dengue found within communities to be more widely adopted.
 We also explore alternative methods to reduce outdoor transmission, such as the use of insecticide treated clothing for those who work at night.

 Through our Beyond Garki multi-country project we have been engaged in a long-term analysis of changes in vector behaviour as interventions are deployed to reduce malaria transmission intensity.
 This provides quality and context specific data allowing for the better targeting of effective interventions.